Minix NEO J50C thin client PC review

 Where to buy

 Online Chinese retailer, Gearbest, sells the Minix NEO J50C for $390 at the time of writing.
+For a limited time, you can save $30 by using the coupon code GBCNZHUANSHU.
 Note that while this price includes delivery, it is exclusive of any taxes that may be levied by the relevant authorities or the courier companies on behalf of the vendor.

 Sales of personal computers might be sliding but the silver lining in what looks like a morose market comes from the enterprise and business segment where smartphones have yet to kill laptops and desktop computers.